llulai/machine-learning/projects/smartcab/smartcab.md

  -- left : -4.05

  In both cases the policy was right

+ I found one state where the policy is suboptimal, when the waypoint is forward, the light is green and it has a car on the right wanting to go to its right.
+('forward', {'light': 'green', 'oncoming': 'right', 'right': 'left', 'left': 'right'}) -- forward : 0.00
+ -- right : 0.00
+ -- None : -2.94
+ -- left : -10.48

+ In this case the agent will randomly pick between going forward or right, if it picks forward it will cause an accident, while if it goes right it might go further from the destination point.

 -----
 ### Optional: Future Rewards - Discount Factor, `'gamma'`